 - Chemical stimuli - when cells in the body cause chemical reactions that tell your nervous system to respond

 The pain caused by arthritis is different depending on the type of arthritis you have.

 If you would like to learn more about Arthritis; the history, causes, and the various treatments, see Arthritis: A Deeper Dive

-What triggers pain in osteoarthritis?Osteoarthritis happens when the cartilage between the bones in a joint, breaks down.
+Osteoarthritis happens when the cartilage between the bones in a joint, breaks down.
 Cartilage is thicker, hardier tissue, that is strong enough to stand against wear-and-tear.
 For instance, the harder part at the top of your ear is made from cartilage.
 It’s durable and can withstand pressure and knocks.
 However, the cartilage in bone joints is required to put up with a lot more than the cartilage in your ear, and over time it can break down.
 This allows the bones to rub together, which causes pain.

 - Mechanical stimuli - the bones are rubbing together, causing friction and damage to the bone

 - Thermal stimuli - the friction is causing heat

 - Chemical stimuli - when the cartilage tissue breaks down, it changes the chemistry of the area around the affected joint

 The pain in osteoarthritis can be greater during physical activity, and that pain usually gets worse as the activity continues.
 This is because the longer your joint is active, the more it causes friction, and the hotter it gets.
 This means that the thermal stimuli are triggered to a greater and greater degree.